THE TEAM

 Vice-President & Executive Director

 Karla Redding-Andrews, a native of Jones County, Georgia, has a passion for education paired with music and the arts.
 She graduated from Georgia Southern University in 1985 with a BS in Public Relations and remains an active alum, serving on the Public Relations Advisory Board.
-In addition to her role with the Foundation, Redding-Andrews, oversees the day to day operations of the Foundation whose motto is ‘Progress through Education-Enlighten through Music & the Arts`.
+In addition to her role with the Foundation, Redding-Andrews, oversees the day to day operations of the Foundation whose motto is ‘Progress through Education-Enlightenment through music.
 In addition, and with her mother Zelma, they oversee the massive catalog of works for Otis Redding along with requests for use of his name, image and likeness.

 Redding-Andrews and husband Timothy have two sons, Justin and Jarred.